-OS-level commands (e.g. rm) occurring in the text should use the :command: role.
+OS-level commands (e.g. rm) occuring in the text should use the :command: role.

-Environment variables occurring in the text should use the :envvar: role.
+Environment variables occuring in the text should use the :envvar: role.

-Inline code or code variables occurring in the text should use the :code: role.
+Inline code or code variables occuring in the text should use the :code: role.